emarekica/js/super-mario-memory/mine/supermario-memory-notes.md

 -- will be adjusted as we add more features

 **JS**
--- display 12 cards, each with a different value: create an array of objects, put it in the `cardsArray` variable.
-Each object will contain a name and an image
+-- display 12 cards, each with a different value:

+1. create an array of objects
+2. put it in the `cardsArray` variable
+Each object will contain a name and an image.

+Displaying the cards:

+1. grab the root element <div ide="game">
+2. through JS, create new <section class="grid">
+3. append to the DOM insige the root element

 source: [Tania Rascia's blogue](https://www.taniarascia.com/how-to-create-a-memory-game-super-mario-with-plain-javascript/)